-Analysis | 5 big questions about the White House’s botched handling of Trump’s coronavirus diagnosis
+Analysis | 5 big questions on the White House’s botched handling of Trump’s coronavirus diagnosis

-As with previous flaps over Trump’s health, there is clearly tension between projecting the kind of strength he likes to see and providing actual, sober-minded details — a tension that White House chief of staff Mark Meadows seemed to acknowledge in his own updates on Trump’s situation.
+As with previous flaps over Trump’s health, there is clearly tension between projecting the kind of strength he likes to see and providing actual, sober-minded details — a tension that White House Chief of Staff Mark Meadows seemed to acknowledge in his own updates on Trump’s situation.

 Speaking to reporters Saturday, Meadows acknowledged that Trump was probably watching him on TV and “probably critiquing the way that I’m answering these questions.”

-Note: This post has been updated with Conley’s comments Sunday.